Lyuji282/VRChat-Avatars-3.0/README.md

 >
 > To change the speed of the follower, you can edit the Speed.anim clips(Local and Remote) inside the Animations/Network folder.
 >
 > Use the [Fix Order](https://github.com/VRLabs/VRChat-Avatars-3.0/releases/download/1/FixOrder.unitypackage) script before uploading or testing.
+Open VRLabs from the menu bar.
+Click "Fix Order".
 Run it again any time the layers related to this package change index order in your FX controller.
 This is so particle death controllers can reference the correct layers in their VRC Animator Layer Control state behaviors.

 </details>